microsoft/fluentui/packages/react-components/src/Concepts/Positioning/PositioningDescription.md

-Fluent components that make use of positioning can all be configured in the same.
+Fluent components that make use of positioning can all be configured in the same way.
 Some components who make use of positioned DOM elements are:

 - Tooltip